MHCommunity/mousehunt-improved/README.md

 - Copy ID Button
   - Hover over your profile picture in the HUD for a quick 'Copy ID to clipboard' button.

+- Custom Background
+  - Customize the background of the page with a variety of options including events, colors, or beautiful gradients.

+- Custom Horn
+  - Customize the horn by changing it to an event horn or a variety of color tints.

+- Custom HUD
+  - Customize the blue marble background of the HUD with a variety of options.

+- Custom Theme
+  - Customize the theme of the MH interface with a variety of options.

 - Custom Shield
   - Change your shield in the HUD to a variety of different options including past events, color tints (with optional timer color), or some fun meme shields.